Rana Plaza collapse

-The 2013 Rana Plaza factory collapse (also referred to as the 2013 Savar building collapse or the Collapse of Rana Plaza) was a structural failure that occurred on 24 April 2013 in the Savar Upazila of Dhaka District, Bangladesh, where an eight-story commercial building called Rana Plaza collapsed.
-The search for the dead ended on 13 May 2013 with a death toll of 1,134.
+The Rana Plaza collapse (also referred to as the Savar building collapse) occurred on 24 April 2013 in Savar Upazila, near Dhaka, Bangladesh, when the eight-story Rana Plaza commercial building collapsed due to a structural failure.
+The search for survivors lasted for 19 days and ended on 13 May 2013, with a confirmed death toll of 1,134.
 Approximately 2,500 injured people were rescued from the building.
-It is considered the deadliest accidental structural failure in modern human history, the deadliest garment-factory disaster in history and the deadliest industrial accident in the history of Bangladesh.
+It is considered to be one of the deadliest structural failures in modern human history, as well as the deadliest garment-factory disaster in history, and is the deadliest industrial accident in the history of Bangladesh.
+Amnesty International called it "the most shocking recent example of business-related human rights abuse."